RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 **(This  uses Modak Walawalkar framework -- used across multiple problems.

-A separate, independently validated open-source repository - Modak Walawalkar geometric framework but with different data(Kerr spacetime), constraints, and training runs.
+Modak Walawalkar geometric framework repository can be found at below link.
 The quantum gravity work presented here reuses the representation machinery, not the trained models or datasets.
-This separation allows us to test whether the same geometric infrastructure generalizes across regimes rather than overfitting a single physics domain.

 https://github.com/RahulModak74/mw-framework)**